Club History

 St Ives Town FC was formed on Thursday 15th September 1887.
 About 40 people met at the Unicorn Hotel to “consider the desirability of forming a football club”.
 It was unanimously decided to form a club, to be called St Ives Town FC under Association Rules.
 The membership subscription decided upon was 3 Shillings & Sixpence including an entrance fee of 1 Shilling to be paid in advance.
 The kit was chosen to be black with a white star.

-The club rose to success by the turn of the century, collecting both Huntingdonshire Senior and Junior Cups in 1901.
-The Senior Cup was won again in 1912 but the club’s most successful era was the twenties.
-The Cambridgeshire League was won on three successive occasions from 1923 to 1925, there were Hunts Senior Cup successes in 1923 and 1926 with the Scott-Gatty Cup won in 1923 and 1924.
-Honours continued to be won in the thirties with the Senior Cup (1930), Scott-Gatty Cup (1932) and Peterborough League championship (1938) all won.
+The club rose to success by the turn of the century in 1900.
+Collecting both Hunts Senior and Junior Cups in 1901.
+The Senior Cup was won again in 1912 and the club continued its success during the 1920’s.
+Winning the Cambridgeshire League in 1923/24/25.
+Also, winning the Senior Cup in 1923 and 1926.
+Also winning the Scott-Gatty Cup in 1923 and 1924.

-In 1949 the Saints joined the far-flung Central Amateur League, However 12 months later the club decided to move into the much more local UCL 2nd Division.
-The team struggled and two years later they rejoined the Peterborough League.
+In 1949 the Saints joined the far-flung Central Amateur League.
+However.
+Short lived due to travel and decided to move into the much more local UCL 2nd Division.
+This only lasted a few years before they decided again to move.
+This time back to Peterborough League.

 Modern History